julch94/learning-lua/README.md

 ## Convert Markdown Headers to Links

 While putting this README markdown file together I wanted to build a Table of Contents to structure the different resources I learned from and the items within them.
 I ended up finding an online resource to start with but I knew that this is something Lua was capable of.
 I was vaguely familiar with regular expressions and knew that Lua's built in string functions would likely be able to get me what I needed.
 So, with that in mind, I hopped over to ChatGPT to build my own tutorial to teach myself how to build this script.
 I've created the [markdown-headers-to-links.lua](https://github.com/julch94/learning-lua/blob/main/markdown-headers-to-links.lua) script with fully detailed comments explaining each step of the code.

+The [HeadingLinks.txt](https://github.com/julch94/learning-lua/blob/main/HeadingLinks.txt) file contains the results of the above script being run against this README.md file.
+All future Table of Contents work will use this script to generate the links from the markdown file.